castiron/how-tos/solr/monitor_with_monit/README.md

-## Monitor Tomcat7 daemon with monit
+## Monitor Tomcat7 daemon with Monit

 This how-to explains how to use Monit to make sure your Tomcat7 daemon doesn't quit on you